GENERAL SCOTT BOUDIN PAGEANT INFO

 PAGEANT MODELING COMPETITION INFO

-44) Which divisions compete in a modeling competition?
+53) Which divisions compete in a modeling competition?

-45) Where is the pageant held?
+54) Where is the pageant held?

 The pageant is held at the Scott Event Center, 110 Lions Club Rd., Scott, LA 70583.

-46) What do I need to wear for the modeling competition?
+55) What do I need to wear for the modeling competition?

-47) What do the judges score during the modeling competition?
+56) What do the judges score during the modeling competition?

 Contestants 14 years old and younger will be judged on hair, makeup, wardrobe, personality, confidence, poise, grace, and beauty.
 Contestants 15 years old and older will be judged on their introduction, answer to their on-stage question, hair, makeup, wardrobe, personality, confidence, poise, grace, and beauty.
+All judge's decisions are final.

-48) How should I do my hair or makeup for the pageant?
+57) How should I do my hair or makeup for the pageant?

-Hair and makeup should be well groomed, presentable, age appropriate, and flattering to the contestant's facial features.
+Hair and makeup should be well groomed, free of fly-aways, presentable, age appropriate, and flattering to the contestant's facial features.
 Hair and makeup for modeling and pageant should be that which would be acceptable to attend a formal gala, event, or photoshoot.
 These include events hosted by Fairs and Festivals, City or Parish Government officials, Louisiana State government officials, or United States Government officials.

-49) Is the contestant bio/application judged?
+58) Is the contestant bio/application judged?

 No. Contestants are not scored on the content of their Contestant Bio or entry form.